TheEmidee/UESVONavigation/README.md

 ## Seamless integration with UE's built-in navigation system.

-You don't have to use specific `MoveTo` functions in your code, but only the regular nodes nodes you're already used to use for your 2D pathfinding queries.
+You don't have to use specific `MoveTo` functions in your code, but only the regular nodes you're already used to use for your 2D pathfinding queries.

 Pathfinding queries are automatically executed asynchronously.